 - May 10: Four attorneys general filed a lawsuit in federal court to protect state residents from pollution generated by coal mining.
 The lawsuit challenges the U.S. Department of the Interior's decision to restart federal coal leasing on public land.

 - June 20: Fourteen attorneys general filed a motion to intervene in a lawsuit against EPA Administrator Scott Pruitt's actions to halt regulation of methane leaks from new oil and gas operations.
-Methane is a potent greenhouse gas that significantly contributes to global warming.
+Methane is a potent short-lived climate pollutant that contributes significantly to global warming.

 - Sept.
 11: Five attorneys general filed a lawsuit against the U.S. Department of Transportation alleging it was illegally delaying automotive fuel efficiency standards, the most effective greenhouse gas limit ever imposed by the United States.